makersquare/osx-dotfiles/puppet/modules/rbenv/README.md

 ## Vagrant

 You can also test this module in a Vagrant box.
-There are two box definitons included in the Vagrant file for Debian and Redhat testing.
+There are two box definitons included in the Vagrant file for CentOS, Debian, and Ubuntu testing.
+You will need to use `librarian-puppet` to setup
+dependencies:

+    bundle install
+    bundle exec librarian-puppet install

 To test both boxes:

     vagrant up

-To test one ditribution:
+To test one distribution:

-    vagrant up [centos|suse|ubuntu]
+    vagrant up [centos|debian|ubuntu]